-The Caribbean islands that form Antigua and Barbuda are located located in the Eastern Caribbean, between the Caribbean Sea and the Atlantic Ocean.
-It is part of the British Commonwealth, and enjoy close relations with the United Kingdom.
+The tropical island of Antigua and Barbuda is located in the Eastern Caribbean, between the Caribbean Sea and the Atlantic Ocean.
+It is part of the British Commonwealth and enjoys close relations with the United Kingdom.
 In this guide, we walk you through the treasured parts of this gorgeous twin-island nation to relocate to.
-From quieter areas far from the hustle and bustle of Antigua to thriving towns right by the seaports, here’s our pick of the best towns for living in the country.
+From quieter areas far from the hustle and bustle of Antigua to thriving towns right by the seaports, here’s our pick of the best towns for living in Antigua and Barbuda.

 About Antigua and Barbuda

-Antigua and Barbuda is a tranquil island nation offering 365 beaches, an abundance of sun and watersports activities, as well as huge investment potential— particularly in the tourism and service industries.
+Antigua and Barbuda is a tranquil island nation boasting 365 beaches, abundant sun and watersports activities, fine dining opportunities, and huge investment potential — particularly in the tourism and service industries.

 The lush tropical island of Antigua is an inviting paradise and is considered one of the hottest destinations for travelers and foreign investors alike.
 Typical island life here is slow-paced, peaceful, and stress-free.
-Since the inception of its competitive citizenship by investment scheme— a program that offers expats passports in exchange for a qualifying investment in the nation— the country has attracted a swathe of international families who’ve successfully relocated to this Caribbean jewel.
+Since the inception of its competitive citizenship by investment scheme – a program that offers expats passports in exchange for a qualifying investment in the nation— the country has attracted many international families who’ve successfully relocated to this Caribbean jewel.

 Four interesting facts about Antigua and Barbuda:

-- The nation grows its own black pineapple, which happens to be outrageously delicious and sweet
+- The nation grows black pineapple, which happens to be outrageously delicious and sweet.

-- Antigua means ‘old’ in Spanish, named by Christopher Colombus who first discovered the island
+- Antigua means ‘old’ in Spanish, named by Christopher Columbus, who first discovered the island.

-- It’s a tiny country!
-Antigua is only 22 km long and 18 km wide
+- The tiny country is only 22 km long and 18 km wide.

 - The islands’ landscapes are very diverse.
-Vulcanic rocks, tropical jungle, limestones, and beaches bathe comers in natural beauty
+Vulcanic rocks, tropical jungles, limestones, and beaches bathe visitors in natural beauty.

 St John’s